macsleep/gamepad/Readme.md

 If you don't want to build the software yourself just download the Gamepad.hex.save file and load it onto the Teensy using: `teensy_loader_cli --mcu=atmega32u4 -w -v Gamepad.hex.save`

 ## Usage
 Create a new model for the sbus gamepad on your transmitter.
 Make sure that you enable at least 4 channels (e.g. ailerons, elevator, throttle and rudder) for the receiver.
 Bind the receiver like you normally would.
 Use software like [HTML5 Gamepad Tester](http://html5gamepad.com/) to test the sbus gamepad.
-Once you have confirmed operation start your favorite simulator and see if it recognizes the sbus gamepad.
+Once you have confirmed operation start your favorite simulator and enjoy.

 Date: 2018-09-21